Mark Sisco, M.D.

 Breast Implant Removal

 Even though today’s breast implants are safe and can create beautiful, natural-looking results, some women choose to have their implants removed.
-There are a number of reasons women visit board-certified plastic surgeon Dr. Mark Sisco from the North Shore area and Arlington Heights for breast implant removal surgery.
+There are a number of reasons women visit board-certified plastic surgeon Dr. Mark Sisco from Arlington Heights, North Shore towns like Des Plaines, and Mt.
+Prospect for breast implant removal surgery.
 When considering doctors for these complex procedures that may include en bloc capsulectomy, it’s important to choose a top surgeon like Dr. Sisco who is highly trained and experienced.

 Why Do Women Choose Breast Implant Removal?